Content Creator Guide

 This includes slurs, conspiracy theories targeting groups, dehumanization, promoting violence, denying well-documented violent events (Holocaust denial, genocide denial), and defaming real-world royalty.

-This is especially relevant for creators attempting to maintain NSFW versions of content that is required to be SFW Only.
-If your storyline contains underage characters and is tagged SFW Only, you may not link to or promote an alternate NSFW version of that content anywhere — on or off the platform.
+This is especially relevant for creators attempting to maintain 18+ versions of content that is required to be SFW.
+If your storyline contains underage characters and is classified SFW, you may not link to or promote an alternate M17 or 18+ version of that content anywhere - on or off the platform.

 Content that impersonates real people or depicts real events without clear fictional/parody disclaimers is prohibited.

 Content containing harmful acts minors could imitate, adult themes in family content, or vulgar language may be age-restricted.
-Age-restrict your content upon upload if intended for mature audiences.
+Rate your content appropriately upon upload if intended for mature audiences.

 Your submission is always reviewed under the current rules.
 Previously published content is not a benchmark for what is acceptable today.